Accessibility Services

 Facilitated from the Lancaster site, the Accessibility Services office ensures that each qualified LBC student at any level, location, or program of study has equal access to LBC’s learning community and resources.
-The Accessibility Services office coordinates short-term needs due to qualifying illness or injury, long-term services for students with disabilities, as well as ESL Services.
+The Accessibility Services office coordinates short-term needs due to qualifying illness or injury, long-term services for students with disabilities.

 717-560-8200 ext.
 5383 | ASO@lbc.edu